root-project/web/manual/trees/index.md

 - Use the [TTree::Print(Option_t * option = "")](https://root.cern/doc/master/classTTree.html#a7a0006d38d5066b533e040aa16f97094){:target="_blank"} method to print a summary of the tree contents.

 - `option = "all"`: Friend trees are also printed.
-- `option = "toponly"`:  only the top level branches are printed.
+- `option = "toponly"`:  Only the top level branches are printed.
-- `options = "clusters"`: Information about the cluster of baskets is printed.
+- `option = "clusters"`: Information about the cluster of baskets is printed.

 _**Example**_